himadri-013/Digit-Classification-with-Manually-Implemented-ANN/README.md

-# Handwritten Digit Classification using a Manually Implemented ANN
+# 🔹Handwritten Digit Classification using a Manually Implemented ANN

 This project implements a simple **Artificial Neural Network (ANN) from scratch** using Python to classify **handwritten digits**.
 The neural network is trained on preprocessed image data and includes a **single hidden layer**.
 The objective is to demonstrate how an ANN works internally—without relying on libraries like TensorFlow or PyTorch.